Android-Rookies/Group-Project/README.md

 [x]- Analyze how we are going to code our project

-[]- Analyze what additional features we can add to the application
+[x]- Analyze what additional features we can add to the application

 Gif for updated process Unit 10: https://i.imgur.com/ps1r88a.gifv